mfranzon/tometo/README.md

 # tometo

-tometo runs the poteto loop on this machine.
+tometo runs the poteto loop locally.
 Code, judgment, panel, and swarm can all be local models: Ollama, llama.cpp, MLX, or an OpenAI-compatible server at 127.0.0.1.

 Name the data.
 Reproduce before you fix.
 Prove the change on the surface a person uses.
 Put a stronger model on the judgment, and a fast one on the edit.
 The parent fans out.
 Children stop when their task is done.